 All of the Company's obligations under the Perceptive Credit Agreement are secured by a first-priority lien and security interest in substantially all of the Company's tangible and intangible assets, including intellectual property.
 The Perceptive Credit Agreement contains certain representations and warranties, affirmative covenants, negative covenants and conditions that are customary for similar financings.
 The negative covenants restrict or limit the ability of the Company to, among other things and subject to certain exceptions contained in the Perceptive Credit Agreement, incur new indebtedness; create liens on assets; engage in certain fundamental corporate changes, such as mergers or acquisitions, or changes to the Company's business activities; make certain investments or restricted payments (each as defined in the Perceptive Credit Agreement); change its fiscal year; pay dividends; repay other certain indebtedness; engage in certain affiliate transactions; or enter into, amend or terminate any other agreements that have the impact of restricting the Company's ability to make loan repayments under the Perceptive Credit Agreement.
-In addition, the Company must (i) at all times prior to the Maturity Date maintain a minimum cash balance of \$3.0 million; and (ii) as of the last day of each fiscal quarter commencing with the fiscal quarter ending September 30, 2023, report revenues for the trailing 12-month period that exceed the amounts set forth in the Sixth Amendment, which range from \$80.5 million for the fiscal quarter ending September 30, 2023 to \$87.1 million for the fiscal quarter ending December 31, 2023.
-Pursuant to the Sixth Amendment, the Company has received a waiver of certain financial covenants through the second quarter of 2023.
-In the event the Company does not pay off the remainder of the outstanding principal under the facility, in the second quarter of 2023, the Company will need to negotiate for a waiver of its obligations to comply with certain financial covenants.
+In addition, as amended by the Seventh Amendment, the Company must (i) at all times for the period from June 30, 2023 to October 31, 2023 maintain a minimum cash balance of \$0.5 million for the period from November 1, 2023 to December 31, 2023 maintain a minimum cash balance of \$1.0 million, and after December 31, 2023 to the Maturity Date maintain a minimum cash balance of \$3.0 million; and (ii) as of the last day of each fiscal quarter commencing with the fiscal quarter ending September 30, 2023, report net revenues for the trailing 12-month period that are not less than \$5.0 million.
+Pursuant to the Seventh Amendment, the Company has received a waiver of certain financial covenants through December 31, 2023.

 In connection with the Perceptive Credit Agreement, the Company issued to Perceptive two warrants to purchase an aggregate of 700 shares of the Company's common stock (together, the "2020 Perceptive Warrants").
 The first warrant is exercisable for 350 shares of common stock at an exercise price of \$7,480 per share.
 The second warrant is exercisable for 350 shares of common stock at an exercise price of \$9,340 per share.
 The 2020 Perceptive Warrants expire on February 10, 2027.
-In connection with the Perceptive Credit Agreement, the Company issued to

-Perceptive a warrant to purchase 225 shares of the Company's common stock (the "2021 Perceptive Warrant" and, together with the 2020 Perceptive Warrants, the "Perceptive Warrants") at an exercise price of \$5,740 per share.
+In connection with the Perceptive Credit Agreement, the Company issued to Perceptive a warrant to purchase 225 shares of the Company's common stock (the "2021 Perceptive Warrant" and, together with the 2020 Perceptive Warrants, the "Perceptive Warrants") at an exercise price of \$5,740 per share.
 The 2021 Perceptive Warrant expires on February 26, 2028.
-The Perceptive Warrants contained anti-dilution provisions through June 30, 2023 and other warrant holder protections and are not exercisable to the extent that Perceptive would beneficially own more than 19.99% of the Company's common stock as a result of the exercise.
-In connection with the Sixth Amendment, the Company amended and restated the Perceptive Warrants to reset the strike price of the Perceptive Warrants to \$10.50 per warrant.
+In connection with the Sixth Amendment, the Company amended the Perceptive Warrants to reset the exercise price to \$1.82 per warrant.
+The Perceptive Warrants contain anti-dilution provisions and other warrant holder protections and are not exercisable to the extent that Perceptive would beneficially own more than 19.99% of the Company's common stock because of the exercise.